 Why can’t you find grape ice cream?

 1. It’s scientifically challenging to make grape ice cream.

 There’s no real reason why ice cream makers can’t infuse ice cream with a grape flavor, but it is scientifically challenging to do so.
 It’s a problem because grapes are about 81 percent water.
 In small batches, ice cream makers can effectively manage the consistency of their pureed grapes, resulting in a tasty ice cream, but in larger batches, the process becomes more difficult (and therefore expensive).

 Additionally, consumers generally expect chunks of real fruit in their frozen treats (case in point: cherry ice cream or strawberry ice cream).
 Freeze a grape, and you’ll end up with a little grape-flavored ice cube—hardly something you’d want to bite into while enjoying a sundae.

 “Jerry and Ben will talk about the days of making melon ice cream, or cantaloupe ice cream, and how good that was,” said Sean Greenwood, PR lead for Ben & Jerry’s, to Thrillist.
 “But then, they were doing it on a 2-gallon batch.
 To try to do that on a massive scale is much more challenging.”

-But Cherry Garcia, one of Ben & Jerry’s flagship products, does have big chunks of a very similar fruit: cherries.
+You might be thinking, but Cherry Garcia, one of Ben & Jerry’s flagship products, does have big chunks of a very similar fruit: cherries.
 Cherries, like grapes, are made up of a very high water content (about 81 percent).